retro16/acsi2stm/doc/hardware.md

 The STM32 blue pill has 2 jumpers.
 You can access to different operation modes just by switching these jumpers to different places.

-**WARNING:** Do not attempt any other combination than what is explained here.
+**Warning:** Do not attempt any other combination than what is explained here.
 You might damage your product.

 ACSI id 0 to 4, GemDrive enabled